 So in the Fall of 1997, the idea was conceived to begin a ministry or outreach program to pregnant girls.
 I know that pregnant girls face hundreds of issues that cannot be solved by only advising them against abortion.
 Aggieland Pregnancy Outreach (APO) was formed to help girls choose life for their babies.
 Some will choose to parent their babies, some will choose adoption.
-(To learn more about our services go to the Services page of the APO web site.)
-We know that many have had previous abortions and many will choose abortion in the future.
+We know that many have had previous abortions and others will choose abortion in the future.
 It is not our desire to condemn those girls, rather we want to show them how to get help and healing from the problems of past abortions and show them how they can have a great relationship with Jesus Christ.
-(Visit the Hope for my Future page of the APO web site.)
-As part of our service to pregnant women, we have added adoption services for those who feel adoption is the best choice for their baby.
-We feel that Open Adoption serves the children well and has proven to be a wonderful experience for the Schams' household.
+(Visit the Hope for my Future page.)
+As part of our service to pregnant women, we added adoption services for those who feel adoption is the best choice for their baby.
+We feel that Open Adoption serves the children well and has proven to be a wonderful experience for the Schams’ household.

 As for me, I have a great time getting to know the girls through this organization.
 In 2007 I was honored to receive a Jefferson Award for my volunteer service with APO.
-The photo to the right shows our family at the black tie reception of the Jefferson Awards in Washington, D.C. that year.
+Our whole family was flown to the awards ceremony in Washington, D.C.
 I was also humbled to receive a Points of Light Award as well as both Presidential and Governors Awards for Volunteer Service.

-When I am not working with young women, you can probably find me wrestling with my boys or working on some new project around the house.
-I love working in the yard.
-I have built brick sidewalks and new flower beds and a pond.
+My husband and I attend Connecting Point Church in College Station and have been blessed to see God move in so many ways there.
+Our boys have grown up and moved out of the house, but they continue to live in College Station.
+When I am not at the APO office, you can probably find me working on some new project around the house.
+I have built brick sidewalks, flower beds and a pond.
 I am also an animal lover.
-Many people who enter our house feel they are coming to the Schams' zoo...so beware!
+Many people who enter our house feel they are coming to the Schams’ zoo…so beware!